Find the Mistake

 How to fix the mistake:

 The employer must make a corrective contribution that includes lost earnings to the non-key employees.
-The contribution is generally 3% of compensation.
+The contribution is generally 3% of compensation and then adjusted for plan earnings through the date of correction.

 Employer J, a husband and wife business, have sponsored a 401(k) plan since 2012.
-Plan assets are currently less than $500,000.
-As business expanded, they hired two employees on July 31, 2012.
-According to the plan document, both new employees became eligible for the 401(k) plan on January 1, 2014.
-Both new employees made elective deferrals to the plan and it passed the actual deferral percentage (ADP) test for both 2014 and 2015.
-During a review of the plan, Employer J determined the plan was top-heavy for the 2014 and 2015 plan years; however, J didn’t make minimum top-heavy contributions.
+As business expanded, they hired two employees on July 31, 2015.
+According to the plan document, both new employees became eligible for the 401(k) plan on January 1, 2017.
+Both new employees made elective deferrals to the plan and it passed the actual deferral percentage (ADP) test for both 2017 and 2018.
+During a review of the plan, Employer J determined the plan was top-heavy for the 2017 and 2018 plan years; however, J didn’t make minimum top-heavy contributions.

 Correction programs available: